homorunner/mcpmark-notion/docs/setup/github-env-setup.md

 This dramatically improves evaluation performance, especially for large task batches or frequent testing cycles. **The content creation limit is often the bottleneck**, making token pooling essential for efficient evaluations.

 ### Repository Limits
-MCPMark caps each repository at **≤ 20 Issues** and **≤ 10 PRs** by default to ensure reasonable evaluation times while staying within rate limits.
+MCPMark places a cap on the number of PRs and issues (≤ 50 in total) per repository to ensure reasonable evaluation times and to stay within rate limits.